Bee-Lab/BeelabSimplePageBundle/Resources/doc/index.md

 $ composer require beelab/simple-page-bundle
 ```

-Enable bundle in the kernel:
+If you don't use Flex, enable bundle in the kernel:

 ```php
 <?php